Zettelkasten-Method/zettelkasten.de/content/book/index.md

 The German book is published: [check out its project page.](/book/de/) (German)

-**Translator from German to English wanted: Sascha offers a life long profit share for the translator of my books.
-[Contact Sascha](/legal/) for further details.**

 You can take a look at our work-in-progress table of contents to get a first impression of what we cover.

 ## Table of Contents